saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    > **Note**: Observe the use of the built-in `Email()` masking function above.
 This masking function is one of several pre-defined masks available in SQL Server databases.

-4. Run the `SELECT` query below, and observe the results.
+4. Run the `SELECT` query below and observe the results.
 Specifically, inspect the output in the `LoginEmail` field.
 For reference, the query is below.

    ```sql
    USE [WideWorldImporters];